-Details of Ukraine's plan to tax non-resident digital businesses are available here.
+The details of Ukraine's plan to tax (at a VAT rate of 20%) the supplies of non-resident digital businesses are available here (bill No. 4184).

 The key focus of the bill is two-fold: one, to raise additional revenue for the Ukraine exchequer and, two, level the playing field between domestic and international digital service suppliers.

-Regarding revenue-raising, the bill makes mention of the revenue-raising successes of similar rules in place across the globe, for example, in the European Union (EU) and Australia, and in neighbouring jurisdictions such as Russia and Belarus.
+Regarding revenue-raising, the bill makes mention of the revenue-raising successes of similar rules in place across the globe, for example, in the European Union (EU) and Australia, and in neighbouring jurisdictions such as Russia, Kazakhstan, and Belarus.

 Ukraine’s bill describes potentially affected non-resident digital businesses as “a business entity with no permanent establishment and: